Xunnamius/black-flag/README.md

 await preExecutionContext.execute();
 ```

-Shadow instances are "clones" of their actual instances, and are available as
+Helper instances are "clones" of their respective effector instances and are
-the [`metadata.shadow`][48] property of each object in
+accessible via the [`metadata.helper`][49] property of each object in
 [`PreExecutionContext::commands`][11].
-The actual command and its shadow clone
-are identical except the actual command is [_never_ set to strict mode][49]
-while the shadow is set to strict mode by default.

-> Note that non-shadow instances have their strict mode functions [soft
-> disabled][49] for the reasons described below.
-When executing Black Flag in
-> [debug mode][17], you will be warned when accidentally invoking them.
+These instances have been reconfigured to
+address [a couple bugs][50] in yargs help text output by excluding aliases from
+certain output lines and excluding positional arguments from certain others.
+A
+side-effect of this is that only effector instances recognize top-level
+positional arguments, which isn't a problem Black Flag users have to worry about
+unless they're dangerously tampering with these instances directly.

+Router instances are partially-configured just enough to proxy control to other
+router instances or to helper instances and are accessible via the
+[`metadata.helper`][49] property of each object in
+[`PreExecutionContext::commands`][11].
+They cannot and _must not_ have any
+configured strictness or validation logic outside of the built-in invariant
+checks.

-Therefore: if you want to tamper with the instance responsible for handing off
+Therefore: if you want to tamper with the yargs instance responsible for running
-or "proxying" control between yargs instances, operate on the actual instance.
+a command's [`handler`][7], operate on the effector instance.
+If you want to
+tamper with a command's generic stdout help text, operate on the helper
+instance.
+If you want to tamper with validation and parsing, operate on both the
-On the other hand, if you want to tamper with the instance responsible for
+helper and effector instances.
+If you want to tamper with the routing of control
-running a program's actual [`handler`][7] function, you should operate on
-[`metadata.shadow`][48].

-This bifurcation of responsibility facilitates the double-parsing necessary for
-both [_dynamic options_][6] and _dynamic strictness_.

-In implementing dynamic options, Black Flag accurately parses the given
-arguments with the actual instance on the first pass and feeds the result to the
-[`builder`][7] function of the shadow clone on the second pass (via [`builder`'s
-new third parameter][6]).

-By facilitating dynamic strictness, Black Flag can guarantee both parent and
-child programs are evaluated in vanilla yargs strict mode by default, meaning an
-end user trying to invoke a non-existent sub-command will cause an exception to
-be thrown.
-With vanilla yargs strict mode, this would mean disallowing any
-arguments unrecognized by the yargs instance doing the proxying, even if the
-yargs instance being proxied to _does_ recognize said arguments.
-This would
-break Black Flag's support for deep command hierarchies entirely.

-Hence the need for so-called "dynamic strictness," which allows parent yargs
-instances to recursively proxy control to child yargs instances in your
-hierarchy of commands even when ancestor commands are not aware of the syntax
-accepted by their distant descendants—while still properly throwing an error
-when the end user tries to invoke a sub-command that does not exist.
+between commands, operate on the router instance.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.

+#### Motivation

+The delegation of responsibility between helper and effector instances
+facilitates the double-parsing necessary for [dynamic options][6] support.
+In
+implementing dynamic options, Black Flag accurately parses the given arguments
+with the helper instance on the first pass and feeds the result to the
+[`builder`][7] function of the effector clone on the second pass (via
+[`builder`'s new third parameter][6]).

+Similarly, hoisting routing responsibilities to the router instance allows Black
+Flag to make certain guarantees:

+- An end user trying to invoke a non-existent sub-command will cause an
+  exception to be thrown.
+This is true even if the effector and helper instances
+  have been set to non-strict mode (`yargs::strict(false)`).

+- The right command gets to generate help text.
+To this end, passing `--help` or
+  an equivalent argument is effectively ignored by routers.

+With vanilla yargs strict mode, this would mean disallowing any arguments
+unrecognized by the yargs instance doing the proxying, even if the yargs
+instance being proxied to _does_ recognize said arguments.
+This would break
+Black Flag's support for deep command hierarchies entirely.

+Without vanilla yargs strict mode, this would mean allowing attempts to invoke
+non-existent sub-commands.
+This would result in a deeply flawed end-user
+experience.

+Hence the need for a distinct "routing instance" which allows parent commands to
+recursively proxy control to child commands in your hierarchy even when ancestor
+commands are not aware of the syntax accepted by their distant descendants—while
+still properly throwing an error when the end user tries to invoke a sub-command
+that does not exist.

 #### Execution Flow Diagram

-What follows is a flow diagram illustrating the process described above using
+What follows is a flow diagram illustrating Black Flag's execution flow using
 the `myctl` example from the previous sections.

 ```
-                            `myctl --help`
+                           `myctl --version`
                  ┌───────────────────────────────────┐
                  │                 2                 │
-                 │       ┌───────────►┌────────────┐ │
+                 │             ┌─────►┌───────────┐  │
 ┌──────────┐     │             │      │           │  │
-│          │  1  │ ┌─────┴──────┐     │            │ │
+│          │  1  │ ┌───────────┴┐     │           │  │
-│   USER   ├─────┼─►   ROOT     │     │ NON-SHADOW │ │
+│   USER   ├─────┼─►   ROOT     │     │  ROUTER   │  │
 │ TERMINAL │  R1 │ │  PROGRAM   │  R2 │  (yargs)  │  │
 │          ◄─────┼─┤(Black Flag)◄─────┤           │  │
 └──────────┘     │ └────────────┘     │           │  │
-                 │                    └┬──▲───┬──▲─┘ │
+                 │                    └┬──▲───┬──▲┘  │
                  │                 3A  │  │   │  │   │
                  │      ┌──────────────┘  │   │  │   │
                  │      │          R3A    │   │  │   │
                  │      │ ┌───────────────┘   │  │   │
-                 │      │ │                 3B│  │R3B│
+                 │      │ │        3B         │  │   │
-                 │      │ │              ┌────▼──┴─┐ │
+                 │      │ │     ┌─────────────┘  │   │
-                 │      │ │              │ SHADOW  │ │
+                 │      │ │     │  R3B           │   │
+                 │C     │ │     │ ┌──────────────┘   │
-                 │      │ │              │ (yargs) │ │
+                 │O     │ │     │ │                  │
+                 │M     │ │ ┌───▼─┴──┐ 4A ┌────────┐ │
-                 │      │ │              └─────────┘ │
+                 │M     │ │ │ HELPER ├────►EFFECTOR│ │
-                 │      │ │                          │
+                 │A     │ │ │ (yargs)│ R4A│ (yargs)│ │
+                 │N     │ │ └────────┘◄───┴────────┘ │
+                 │D     │ │                          │
                  └──────┼─┼──────────────────────────┘
                         │ │
-                        │ │ `myctl remote --help`
+                        │ │`myctl remote --help`
                  ┌──────┼─┼──────────────────────────┐
-                 │      │ │        4                 │
+                 │      │ │        4B                │
-                 │      │ │ ┌────────►┌────────────┐ │
+                 │      │ │    ┌─────►┌───────────┐  │
                  │      │ │    │      │           │  │
-                 │ ┌────▼─┴─┴───┐     │            │ │
+                 │ ┌────▼─┴────┴┐     │           │  │
-                 │ │PARENT-CHILD│     │ NON-SHADOW │ │
+                 │ │PARENT-CHILD│     │  ROUTER   │  │
-                 │ │  PROGRAM   │  R4 │  (yargs)   │ │
+                 │ │  PROGRAM   │  R4B│  (yargs)  │  │
                  │ │(Black Flag)◄─────┤           │  │
                  │ └────────────┘     │           │  │
-                 │                    └┬──▲────┬─▲─┘ │
+                 │                    └┬──▲───┬──▲┘  │
                  │                 5A  │  │   │  │   │
                  │      ┌──────────────┘  │   │  │   │
                  │      │          R5A    │   │  │   │
                  │      │ ┌───────────────┘   │  │   │
-                 │      │ │                  5B│ │R5B│
+                 │      │ │        5B         │  │   │
-                 │      │ │              ┌─────▼─┴─┐ │
+                 │      │ │     ┌─────────────┘  │   │
-                 │      │ │              │ SHADOW  │ │
+                 │      │ │     │  R5B           │   │
+                 │C     │ │     │ ┌──────────────┘   │
-                 │      │ │              │ (yargs) │ │
+                 │O     │ │     │ │                  │
+                 │M     │ │ ┌───▼─┴──┐ 6A ┌────────┐ │
-                 │      │ │              └─────────┘ │
+                 │M     │ │ │ HELPER ├────►EFFECTOR│ │
-                 │      │ │                          │
+                 │A     │ │ │ (yargs)│ R6A│ (yargs)│ │
+                 │N     │ │ └────────┘◄───┴────────┘ │
+                 │D     │ │                          │
                  └──────┼─┼──────────────────────────┘
                         │ │
-                        │ │ `myctl remote show --help`
+                        │ │`myctl remote remove origin`
                  ┌──────┼─┼──────────────────────────┐
-                 │      │ │        6                 │
+                 │      │ │        6B                │
-                 │      │ │ ┌────────►┌────────────┐ │
+                 │      │ │    ┌─────►┌───────────┐  │
                  │      │ │    │      │           │  │
-                 │ ┌────▼─┴─┴─────┐   │ NON-SHADOW │ │
+                 │ ┌────▼─┴────┴┐     │           │  │
-                 │ │    CHILD     │R6 │  (yargs)   │ │
+                 │ │   CHILD    │     │  ROUTER   │  │
-                 │ │   PROGRAM    ◄───┤            │ │
+                 │ │  PROGRAM   │  R6B│  (yargs)  │  │
+                 │ │(Black Flag)◄─────┤           │  │
-                 │ │ (Black Flag) │   └────────┬─▲─┘ │
+                 │ └────────────┘     │           │  │
+                 │                    └────┬──▲───┘  │
-                 │ └──────────────┘           7│ │R7 │
+                 │                 7       │  │      │
-                 │                       ┌─────▼─┴─┐ │
+                 │              ┌──────────┘  │      │
-                 │                       │ SHADOW  │ │
+                 │              │  R7         │      │
+                 │C             │ ┌───────────┘      │
-                 │                       │ (yargs) │ │
+                 │O             │ │                  │
+                 │M         ┌───▼─┴──┐ 8  ┌────────┐ │
-                 │                       └─────────┘ │
+                 │M         │ HELPER ├────►EFFECTOR│ │
-                 │                                   │
+                 │A         │ (yargs)│ R8 │ (yargs)│ │
+                 │N         └────────┘◄───┴────────┘ │
+                 │D                                  │
                  └───────────────────────────────────┘
 ```

-Suppose the user executes `myctl --help`.<sup>🡒1</sup> Black Flag (using
+Suppose the user executes `myctl --version`.<sup>🡒1</sup> Black Flag (using
 `runProgram`) calls your configuration hooks, discovers all available commands,
-and creates two fully configured yargs instances per discovered command: the
+and creates three yargs instances per discovered command: the "router",
-"shadow" and the "non-shadow" ("actual").
-If there was an error during
+"helper", and "effector".
+If there was an error during discovery/configuration
-discovery/configuration or hook execution, the error handling hook would execute
+or hook execution, the error handling hook would execute before the process
-before the process exited with the appropriate code.<sup>1🡒R1</sup> This is how
+exited with the appropriate code.<sup>1🡒R1</sup> This is how all errors that
-all errors that bubble up are handled.
-Otherwise, Black Flag calls
+bubble up are handled.
+Otherwise, Black Flag calls the root
+`router::parseAsync`.<sup>1🡒2</sup> The router detects that the given arguments
+refer to the current command and so calls `helper::parseAsync`.<sup>2🡒3B</sup>
-`non-shadow::parseAsync`.<sup>1🡒2</sup> If the non-shadow throws (e.g. due to a
-validation error), the exception bubbles up to the root program.<sup>R2🡒R1</sup>
+If the helper throws (e.g. due to a validation error), the exception bubbles up
-Otherwise, the non-shadow will parse the given arguments before calling
+to the root program.<sup>R3B🡒R1</sup> Otherwise, the helper will parse the given
+arguments before calling `effector::parseAsync`.<sup>3B🡒4A</sup> The effector
-`shadow::parseAsync`.<sup>2🡒3B</sup> The shadow will re-parse the given
-arguments, this time with the third `argv` parameter available to `builder`,
+will re-parse the given arguments, this time with the third `argv` parameter
-before calling the root command's `handler` function, throwing an error, or, in
+available to `builder`, before calling the current command's `handler` function,
-this case, outputting help text.
-The result of calling `shadow::parseAsync`
+throwing an error, or, in this case, outputting version text.
+The result of
-bubbles up to the root program<sup>R3🡒R2</sup> and is communicated to the
+calling `effector::parseAsync` bubbles up to the root program<sup>R4A🡒R2</sup>
-user.<sup>R2🡒R1</sup>
+where it is then communicated to the user.<sup>R2🡒R1</sup>

 > The `myctl` command is _the_ root command, and as such is the only command
 > that doesn't have a parent command, making it a "pure parent".

 Suppose instead the user executes `myctl remote --help`.<sup>🡒1</sup> Black Flag
-(using `runProgram`) sets everything up and calls `non-shadow::parseAsync` the
+(using `runProgram`) sets everything up and calls `router::parseAsync` the same
-same as the previous example.<sup>1🡒2</sup> However, this time the root
+as the previous example.<sup>1🡒2</sup> However, this time the router detects
-non-shadow detects that the given arguments refer to a subcommand and so
+that the given arguments refer to a sub-command and so relinquishes control to
-relinquishes control to the pair of yargs instances representing the
+the trio of yargs instances representing the `myctl remote`
-`myctl remote` command.<sup>2->3A</sup> A process identical to the previous
-example plays out, just at the parent-child level rather than the
-root.<sup>4🡒5B🡒R5B🡒R1</sup>
+command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic
+help text (by having passed the `--help` argument) before calling
+`router::parseAsync`.<sup>3A->4B</sup> `myctl remote`'s router detects that the
+given arguments refer to the current command and that we're only generating
+generic help text so calls `helper::getHelp`<sup>4B🡒5B</sup> and throws a
+`GracefulEarlyExitError` that bubbles up to the root program.<sup>R5B🡒R1</sup>

-> The `myctl remote` subcommand is a child command of the root `myctl` command,
+> The `myctl remote` sub-command is a child command of the root `myctl` command,
 > but it also has its own child commands, making it a parent _and_ a child
 > command (i.e. a "parent-child").

-Finally, suppose the user executes `myctl remote show --help`.<sup>🡒1</sup>
+Finally, suppose the user executes `myctl remote remove origin`.<sup>🡒1</sup>
-Black Flag (using `runProgram`) sets everything up and calls
+Black Flag (using `runProgram`) sets everything up and calls the root
-`non-shadow::parseAsync` the same as the previous example.<sup>1🡒2</sup> The
+`router::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router
-root non-shadow detects that the given arguments refer to a subcommand and so
+detects that the given arguments refer to a sub-command and so relinquishes
-relinquishes control to the pair of yargs instances representing the
+control to the trio of yargs instances representing the `myctl remote`
-`myctl remote` command.<sup>2->3A</sup> The parent-child non-shadow detects that
+command.<sup>2->3A</sup> The parent-child router detects that the given
-the given arguments refer to a subcommand and so relinquishes control to the
+arguments refer to a sub-command and so relinquishes control to the trio of
-pair of yargs instances representing the `myctl remote show`
+yargs instances representing the `myctl remote show`
-command.<sup>4->5A</sup> A process identical to the previous example plays out,
-just at the child level rather than the previous two levels.<sup>6🡒7🡒R7🡒R1</sup>
+command.<sup>3A->4B->5A</sup> `myctl remote show`'s router detects that the
+given arguments refer to the current command<sup>5A->6B</sup> and so calls
+`helper::parseAsync`.<sup>6B🡒7</sup> If the helper throws (e.g. due to a
+validation error), the exception bubbles up to the root program.<sup>R7🡒R1</sup>
+Otherwise, the helper will parse the given arguments before calling
+`effector::parseAsync`.<sup>7🡒8</sup> The effector will re-parse the given
+arguments, this time with the third `argv` parameter available to `builder`,
+before calling the current command's `handler` function.
+The result of calling
+`effector::parseAsync` bubbles up to the root program<sup>R8🡒R2</sup> where it
+is then communicated to the user.<sup>R2🡒R1</sup>

-> The `myctl remote show` subcommand is a child command of the parent-child
+> The `myctl remote show` sub-command is a child command of the parent-child
 > `myctl remote` command.
-It has no children itself, making it a child or "pure
+It has no children itself, making it a "pure child"
-> child" command.
+> command.

-> The ascii art diagram was built using [https://asciiflow.com][50]
+> The ascii art diagram was built using [https://asciiflow.com][51]

 ### Inspiration